Antiz96/arch-update/README.md

 You can optionally configure `arch-update` to show the version changes during the package listing *(see: [Tips and tricks - Show package version changes](#show-package-version-changes))*:
 ![List_of_packages_with_version](https://user-images.githubusercontent.com/53110319/204068369-2da6480f-7faa-4fa1-937c-6b168ca11795.png)

 Once you gave the confirmation to proceed, `arch-update` offers to print latest Arch Linux news so you can acknowledge them easily.
 Select which news to read by typing its associated number.
-After your read a news, `arch-update` will once again offers to print latest Arch Linux news, so you can read multiple news at each update.
-Simply press "enter" without typing any number beforehand to proceed with update:
+After your read a news, `arch-update` will once again offers to print latest Arch Linux news, so you can read multiple news at once.
+Simply press "enter" without typing any number to proceed with update:
 ![Arch_news](https://user-images.githubusercontent.com/53110319/204068653-de484935-344a-4956-b134-5b4b1771360e.png)

 While `arch-update` is performing updates, the icon changes accordingly: